Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: i theory with Hatano-Nelson-type matrix

 The same mathematical structure emerges in non-Hermitian directional amplification studies, which stem from researches in driven-dissipative systems \cite{porras2019topological,PhysRevA.103.033513,brunelli2023restoration,PhysRevB.103.L241408}.
-1D driven-dissipative cavity arrays can display directional amplification of coherent inputs, with gains detected at the other boundary scale exponentially with system size.
+One-dimensional driven-dissipative cavity arrays can display directional amplification of coherent inputs, with gains detected at the other boundary scale exponentially with system size.
 When the input is switched to the other end, the amplification effect is suppressed.
 Moreover, such exotic amplification effect absent in Hermitian systems can also be naturally understood from the singular value decomposition of the non-Hermitian Hamiltonian $H$.
-In systems with non-Hermitian directional amplification, the SVD spectrum of $H$ under OBC exhibits zero singular modes, whose corresponding left and right singular modes $\{\mathbf u_j\}$ and $\{\mathbf v_j\}$ localize exponentially at opposite edges.
+In systems with non-Hermitian directional amplification, the SVD spectrum of $H$ under OBC exhibits ZSMs, whose corresponding LZSMs $\{\mathbf u_j\}$ and RZSMs $\{\mathbf v_j\}$, localize exponentially at opposite edges.
 In the linear-response regime, the susceptibility \(\chi = H^{-1} = \sum_j \sigma_j^{-1} \mathbf v_j \mathbf u_j^\dagger\) is thus dominated by contributions from these ZSMs, leading to exponentially large, unidirectional transmission between boundaries \cite{brunelli2023restoration}.
 This SVD-based framework provides a mathematically transparent diagnosis to directional amplification of physical signals in driven-dissipative systems.